Competing Mechanisms at Vibrated Interfaces of Density-Contrast Fluids: Theoretical Background

+The jump condition in Eq.~\cref{eqn:pressure jump} directly relates the displacements at different orders of harmonics, $\hat{\zeta}_n^*$.
+The resulting linear system can be expressed as

+Eqs.~\cref{eqn:General EVD,eqn:An} provide a comprehensive analysis of interfacial instabilities, accounting for viscosity effects, surface tension, internal density differences, and external vibrations.
+For each wavenumber, the solution of the optimization problem

+yields the corresponding most unstable Floquet exponent.
 The periodic components at different harmonics, $\hat{\vb*{\zeta}}^*$, can be then found as the null space of $(\vb*{A}-a^*\vb*{B})$.
-A detailed analysis is provided in the End~Matter.
-Equation~\cref{eqn:Det} shows a generalized analysis of the hydrodynamic instability in fluid mixing, covering a wide range of configuration parameters, including viscosity, surface tension, vibration, and density differences.
+Equation~\cref{eqn:Det} shows a generalized analysis of the hydrodynamic instability in fluid mixing, covering a range of configuration parameters, including viscosity, surface tension, vibration, and density differences, exhibiting rich mechanical differences.
 In the static limit ($a^*\to 0$), Eq.~\cref{eqn:Det} becomes

 as only $n=0$ survives the simplification of Eq.~\cref{eqn:Floequet_form}.
 This form recovers the classical RT dispersion relation~\citep{chandrasekhar1961hydrodynamic}.
 The critical acceleration, $a^*_c$, for neutral stability is obtained by constraining the displacement in Eq.~\cref{eqn:Det} to exhibit pure sinusoidal harmonic~(H), $\gamma^*_{U} = 0$, or subharmonic~(S), $\gamma^*_{U} = \rmi \omega^*/2$, responses, which recovers the generalized eigenvalue problem,